Varberg

 Varberg and all of Halland are well known for their "typical west coast" sandy beaches.
 In Varberg the coast changes from wide sandy beaches to rocky terrain that continues north into the Bohuslän archipelago and as far as the North Cape.
+Varberg is ranked as one of Sweden’s most beautiful cities.

 Geography

-Varberg is located along the Swedish west coast and is a popular beach and surfing destination in both Sweden and Europe.
-It has a main landmark in the large Fortress and Castle of Varberg, through centuries many wars between Denmark and Sweden was fought here before Southern Sweden, including Varberg became permanently Swedish in 1658 through the Treaty of Roskilde.
-It is a small town with architecture mainly from the turn of the century and have several green parks such as the Society Park (Societetsparken) and the English Park.
-The green parks was however not always there, in fact in the 19th century the town was largely without trees and green areas, in its place was bald rocks and sand.
+Varberg is located on the Swedish west coast and is a popular beach and surfing destination for both Sweden and Europe.
+It has a main landmark in the large Fortress and Castle of Varberg.
+Through centuries many wars between Denmark and Sweden were fought here before Southern Sweden, including Varberg, became permanently Swedish in 1658 through the Treaty of Roskilde.
+It is a small town with architecture mainly from the turn of the century and has several green parks such as the Society Park (Societetsparken) and the English Park.
+The green parks were however not always there.
+In fact in the 19th century the town was largely without trees and green areas, being instead characterised by bald rocks and sand.
 The Swedish authoritative author and bishop Esaias Tegnér described it in 1826 as the least appealing place in Sweden, which has later been used in the marketing of Varberg.
-Today this have changed and its sandy beaches is a popular destination.
-Another main factor in Varberg is its natural surroundings.
+Today this has changed and its sandy beaches are a popular destination.
+Another main draw of Varberg is its natural surroundings.
 The landscape further inland has rolling hills with lakes and forests in contrast to the flatter coastal areas.